What to Expect

 I authorize VECO to use photos and medical information of my animal for educational and promotional purposes through continuing education seminars for veterinarians, its website, and social media outlets.
 I understand that my consent is strictly voluntary and that my pets name and my personal information will NOT be shared. *

-By signing below, I authorize that I am over eighteen years of age and I authorize Veterinary Eye Center of Oklahoma (VECO) and its employees to assess and treat my animal listed above, and I agree to pay all associated fees with these services.
+I am over eighteen years of age and authorize Veterinary Eye Center of Oklahoma (VECO) and its employees to assess and treat my animal listed above, and I agree to pay all associated fees with these services.